How do I apply?

 Admissions Criteria and Prerequisites

 The Counseling Psychology Ph.D. program admits students at both the post-bachelors and post-masters levels.
 Admission to the program is competitive.
-Students are admitted once a year for the fall semester, with an application deadline of January 15.
-Application documentation must be submitted to the Graduate Admissions Office.
+Students are admitted once a year for the fall semester, with an application deadline of December 1.
+Application documentation should be submitted online.